Are you an entrepreneur?

 But you do need to have a strong questioning streak and be the kind of person who asks why things are the way they are and if they can be done differently.

 Entrepreneurs are natural-born leaders in this respect and are not big fans of playing by the rules just to fit in.

 This gives them the capacity to see an issue or a problem from a different perspective and often come up with a solution.

 The fact of the matter is that successful people fail regularly, and they understand that it’s just part of the process.

 In fact, they know that it’s an important part of learning, as failure will teach them invaluable lessons about business and their own strengths and weaknesses.

 The problem is that many intelligent people tend to aim for perfection.

 They expect it from others because they expect it from themselves.

-This is a big problem because perfection is not only impossible, it’s also not very useful in building success because it doesn’t teach us anything.
+This is a big problem because perfection is not only impossible, but it’s also not very useful in building success because it doesn’t teach us anything.